The Overture

-The Overture (โหมโรง or Hom rong) is a 2004 Thai tragic-nostalgia music-drama film.
+The Overture (โหมโรง, Hom rong) is a 2004 Thai tragic-nostalgia music-drama film.
 The film is a fictionalised account based on the life story of Thai palace musician Luang Pradit Phairoh (Sorn Silapabanleng), which follows the life of a Thai classical musician from the late 19th century to the 1940s.
 The film was the winner of several awards in Thailand and was the country's official selection for the 77th Academy Award for Best Foreign Language Film.
 It was directed by Itthisoontorn Vichailak, who also co-wrote the script.
 Producers included Nonzee Nimibutr and Chatrichalerm Yukol.
 The film was credited with a revival in the popularity of piphat – Thai classical music.
 In 2015, this film was remade into a musical play, which ran from the 4th of April to 17 May at KBank Siam Pic-Ganesha Theatre.

 Plot

 The story begins in the 1940s, with the Sorn recounting the tale of his childhood in 1880s Siam, during the reign of King Chulalongkorn.

 Sorn's father bars the boy from taking up the ranat ek (Thai xylophone) due to his brother's murder, precipitated by musical rivalry.
 Sorn defies his father and continues to play the instrument secretly.

 Sorn becomes highly skilled at playing the ranat ek, leading to his father's support.
 As he excels, he grows arrogant, leading to his father forcing him to play the lesser Khong-wong (Thai tambourine) to humble him.
 At a competition, Sorn steps in to lead his band, playing the ranat ek, and wins.

 He is recruited by the palace, where he taught by the strict Master Tian.
 Sorn is taught all Thai instruments, and is punished for showing off - leading to his place being temporarily relinquished to a lesser player.
-At the kingdom's musical competition, it is Sorn who is again the lead player, where he must overcome his fear and face an old rival.
+At the kingdom's musical competition, it is Sorn who is again the lead player, where he must overcome his fear and face an old rival named Khun In.

 In the 1940s, Sorn is a respected teacher.
 This is during the rule of the dictator, Field Marshal Plaek Pibulsonggram, whose government called for the accelerated modernisation of Thailand amidst the ongoing Japanese occupation of Thailand, leading to the suppression of traditional Thai music, dance and theatre.
-Despite this, when his son brings a piano home, Sorn blends Thai and Western music by using the mallets of the ranat ek to play the piano, illustrating the importance of embracing the evolution of traditions.
+Despite this, when his son brings a piano home, Sorn blends Thai and Western music by playing the ranat ek alongside the piano, showing the importance of embracing the evolution of traditions.